abeykoon/github-connector/README.md

 # GitHub-connector test
-This is a testing Repository used for ballerina github connector test.
+This is a testing Repository used for ballerina github connector testing purpose.